Umeshbhati99/sql-data-warehouse-project/README.md

-# Data Warehouse and Analytics Project
+# Data Warehouse Project

-Welcome to the **Data Warehouse and Analytics Project** repository!
+Welcome to the **Data Warehouse Project** repository!
-This Project demonstrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights, Designed as a portfolio project highlights industry best practices in data engineering and analytics.
+This Project demonstrates a comprehensive data warehousing, from building a data warehouse to prepare data for generating actionable insights, Designed as a portfolio project highlights industry best practices in data engineering.

 ...